salom18/Projet_programmation-/README.md

 - pip install textblob
 - pip install sys
 - pip install selenium
-3. Execute the program by entering the information the user is asked about and waiting for the result in their email address.
+3. Execute the program by entering the information the user is asked about and waiting for the result in your email address.

 <a name="Description of each file"></a>
 ## Description of each file
 There are several files and each of these files is a module containing a function to allow the extraction of the different desired information.
 #### Cheapest_hotel
 This module contains the function to extract the cheapest hotel(its name and price) for a given destination, date and number of adults.
-The information is found on the Hotels.com website.
+Information is found on the Hotels.com website.
 #### Meteo
 This module contains the function to determine the average temperature for a given city and dates.
-We used the API OpenWeatherMap.
+We used the OpenWeatherMap API.
 #### Twitter
 This module contains the function to detect the number of tweets for the last 30 days about a specific city and the sentiments expressed.
+We used TextBlob.
 #### Mail
 This module contains the mail function which asks the user for their email address and sends an email with all the details : average temperature, cheapest hotel and tweets.